 But the second half was a different story.
 The Welsh remained scoreless and the biltong eaters commenced their power game and surged ahead.
 Makazole Mapimpi, Bongi Mbonambi and Edwill van der Merwe all scored tries in the second.
 Even with a man in the bin for a flying foot to the neck, the Saffas ground out a strong victory.

-Gatland now has more of idea of what he’s dealing with prior to touching down in OZ, in what is shaping up to be a great series.
+Gatland now has more of idea of what he’s dealing with prior to touching down in Oz, in what is shaping up to be a great series.

 Barbarians 45 defeated Fiji 32

-In the international game that I was looking forward to the most this weekend, I wasn’t let down, with a stunning display of running rugby that saw the BaaBaas defeat the Flying Fijians 45-32 in a magic daytime game at Twickenham.
-Even a hat-trick for enigmatic Fiji’s Epeli Momo wasn’t enough to save Mick Byrne’s Fijian team in his first international defeat.
+In the international game that I was looking forward to the most this weekend, I wasn’t let down with a stunning display of running rugby that saw the BaaBaas defeat the Flying Fijians 45-32 in a magic daytime game at Twickenham.
+Even a hat-trick for enigmatic Fiji’s Epeli Momo wasn’t enough to save Mick Byrne’s Fijian team in his international defeat.

 The star studded BaaBaas played scintillating rugby with Lachlan Boshier, Jonny May and Leicester Fainga’anuku bagging doubles, and Zach Mercer grabbed himself a peach of a try.
 It was possibly the last time we could see Sam ‘Hodor’ Whitelock out there on the rugby field.
 And to be honest he still looks pretty young and spritely to me, turning in a near MotM performance.
 Despite Whitelock giving my Reds and the Wallabies a hard time throughout his career, he is truly one of the best locks to ever play the game, and I for one will be sad to see him go!

 The Fijians through young flyhalf Caleb Muntz kicked seven points, and looked good back on the paddock after going down with a significant injury prior to the 23 RWC.
-While a loss, Mick ‘The Kick’ Byrne would see a lot there to work with for Fiji’s up and coming test season.
+While a loss, Mick ‘The Kick’ Byrne would see a lot to work with for Fiji’s up and coming test season.
 And it should be ringing alarm bells for their international opponents.

 Wallaby Squad Announcement